thanhtlx/Context-encoded-change/readme.md

 5. **Generate Context-encoded change**

-   from cpg to extract all statement that have impact or are impacted to changed code
+   From cpg to extract all statement that have impact or are impacted to changed code

    ```python generate_data.py```

 6. **convert to State-Of-The-Art  format**